MINISFORUM X1 Lite-255

 The X1 Lite-255 features a premium build quality with an aluminum alloy top and sides paired with a plastic base and back panel.
 The silver metallic finish is fingerprint-resistant, which is a thoughtful touch for a device that's likely to be handled frequently.
 The front panel houses two USB 3.2 Gen2 ports running at 10Gbps, a 3.5mm combo audio jack, and a power button.
 Around back, you'll find the dual USB4 ports (both supporting DisplayPort Alt Mode, with one handling power delivery), a single USB 2.0 port, HDMI 2.1 FRL, DisplayPort 1.4, and 2.5 Gigabit Ethernet.
 The port layout is logical and well-spaced, though the limited USB-A count means most users will want to keep a hub handy.

-The AMD Ryzen 7 255 processor is essentially a refresh of the popular Ryzen 7 8745HS, built on AMD’s Zen 4 architecture with 8 cores and 16 threads capable of boosting up to 4.9GHz.
+The AMD Ryzen 7 255 processor is essentially a refresh of the popular Ryzen 7 8745HS, built on AMD's Zen 4 architecture with 8 cores and 16 threads capable of boosting up to 4.9GHz.
 In benchmarks, reviewers have recorded Cinebench R23 multi-core scores around 16,000-17,000 and Geekbench 6 scores exceeding 12,000 in multi-core tests.
-The integrated Radeon 780M graphics punch well above their weight class, delivering playable framerates in popular esports titles: CS2 runs at 90+ FPS on low settings, Valorant exceeds 200 FPS, and even more demanding titles like Street Fighter 6 maintain a steady 60 FPS at 1080p low.
-Multiple reviewers noted that the 780M outperforms Intel’s Core Ultra integrated graphics in gaming scenarios.
+The integrated Radeon 780M is strong for the class, delivering playable framerates in 1080p eSports titles at low settings, including a steady 60 FPS in Street Fighter 6 in ETA PRIME's testing.
+Mr. Sujano found the 780M outperformed Intel's Core Ultra 9 285H in his integrated-graphics comparison.

 Connectivity and expansion options are where the X1 Lite-255 truly shines for its category.
 The dual USB4 ports running at 40Gbps each provide substantial bandwidth for external displays, storage, and accessories.
 More notably, MINISFORUM includes an M.2 to OCuLink adapter in the box, allowing users to connect an external GPU enclosure for significantly enhanced graphics performance.
 Reviewers measured approximately 45% better eGPU performance via OCuLink compared to USB4 connections.
 The system supports up to 128GB of DDR5-5600 RAM across two SO-DIMM slots and offers two M.2 2280 PCIe Gen 4 x4 slots for storage, though using the OCuLink adapter does sacrifice one storage slot.
 WiFi 6E and Bluetooth 5.2 handle wireless connectivity, with 2.5 Gigabit Ethernet available for wired connections.